 And finally, in India, Policybazaar is making plans for an IPO, which could take place as early as next month if the company’s Board approves.

 Sources state the SoftBank-backed venture could raise around $500m and value the company at over $3.5bn.

-Policybazaar’s digital insurance platform serves more than 100m visitors annually and has stated it sells around 400k policies a month.
+Policybazaar’s digital auto insurance platform serves more than 100m visitors annually and has stated it sells around 400k policies a month.

 It’s not all about the shiny front-end

 Where we’re seeing some of the most rapid change across the industry is very much behind the scenes.
 From hyper-automation to continuous underwriting.

 If you’re not tracking auto insurance innovation across the world, firstly you should be, and secondly get in touch.
 We’d be happy to share with you the trends we’re seeing, walk through how these might map to your business and how you can explore new opportunities.

 A few announcements that stand out this week:

 Akur8 is continuing its recent partnership streak, this time with Munich Re – working with the insurer to bolster their Global Consulting Unit’s pricing capabilities.

 In the last five months alone Akur8, which automates risk and demand modelling, has formed partnerships with Wakam, Duck Creek Xceedance, AXA Spain and Generali France.